Money Dials: How You Spend & Why (Expert advice on spending)

 “I spent $15k on a sales coach.
 Turned out to be the best investment I ever made.
 More than doubled my income in less than a year.
 Was promoted, then later headhunted for an incredible job.
 About 9 months later, work volunteered to start paying for it.
 New company I’ve joined sends the other managers to similar programs now.
 My only regret is not doing it sooner.”

 “I love to spend money on improving my electric guitar skills by taking lessons from really good people.
 I recently had the chance to take lessons with the lead guitarist of an international touring heavy metal band from the Bay Area.
 I have looked up to these guys for years and my abilities have gone through the roof.”

 What’s your Money Dial?

-One thing you may have noticed is that several of these Money Dials overlap — some things we spend money on appear in two categories.
+One thing you may have noticed is that several of these Money Dials overlap—some things we spend money on appear in two categories.
 For example, a Rolex can be both a luxury and provide social status.
-Or hiring a trainer can be for health / fitness and for self-improvement.
+Or hiring a trainer can be for health/fitness and self-improvement.

 If something that you spend money on appears in two categories, see if you can quickly identify the primary category it belongs to.
 If it still isn’t clear, look at other things you spend on.
 Are they in one of those two Money Dials?

-Once you identify your #1 Money Dial, it flows through your life, and it affects everything about how you spend your money.
+Once you identify your #1 Money Dial, it flows through your life and affects everything about how you spend your money.
 It’s your personal strategy.
 And the ways you spend your money are the tactics to implement that strategy.
 You are now the CEO of your life.

-My favorite part of Money Dials: Once you recognize yours, and you accept it, you can zoom in on what you love by turning the dial all the way up, as I’ve done for myself for convenience.
+My favorite part of Money Dials: Once you recognize yours and accept it, you can zoom in on what you love by turning the dial all the way up, as I’ve done for myself for convenience.